-The ENVITM boiler control will display text based error descriptions to indicate any problems with the boiler.
-There are two types of lockouts the control may experience: manual reset lockouts requiring an operator to press the reset button, and automatic reset lockouts that will self reset when the error condition clears.
+The ENVI® control will display text based error descriptions to indicate problems with the boiler.
+There are two types of lockouts: Locking - manual reset lockouts requiring an operator to press the reset button, and Blocking - automatic reset lockouts that will self reset when the error condition clears.
 A listing of errors and their service codes is included at the end of this section.

-Should the unit fail to operate, call a qualified service technician to troubleshoot the problem and implement corrective actions.
+If the unit fails to operate, call a qualified service technician to troubleshoot the problem and implement corrective actions.